Home

 ————————————————————-

 At Cotswold Tai Chi, Valerie Ward helps us to maintain and improve our general health and well being in both body and mind.
-The ancient Chinese systems of Qi Gong (pronounced – chi gung) and Chen Style Tai Chi achieve this, not through pounding and straining, but through the cultivation of relaxation and gently focused attention.
+The ancient Chinese systems of Qigong (pronounced – chi gung) and Chen Style Tai Chi achieve this, not through pounding and straining, but through the cultivation of relaxation and gently focused attention.

 The classes cater to a wide range of physical abilities and are suitable for beginners as well as more experienced practitioners.
 Everyone works at their own level but beginners can expect to progress quickly as they benefit from having more experienced people in the group.